pelias/leaflet-plugin/README.md

 ### Scripting with the plugin

-After initializing a geocoder you may store an instance of the geocoder object to a variable.
+When instantiating a geocoder, you may assign it to a variable.
+This will allow you to use its methods later on.

 ```javascript
 var geocoder = L.control.geocoder('<your-api-key>');